FREE GUIDE: 100 Figures They Didn't Teach You in School

 1913 - Rosa Parks, civil rights pioneer and icon of peaceful resistance

-1902 - Charles Lindbergh was born, but on this same day in history, Daniel Hale Williams, the first surgeon to successfully perform open-heart surgery, continued his groundbreaking work at Provident Hospital.
+1902 - Charles Lindbergh was born, but on this same day in history, Daniel Hale Williams, the first surgeon to successfully perform open-heart surgery, continued his groundbreaking work at Provident Hospital, a key institution in Black medical history listed in our Black-Owned Business Directory.

 1948 - Alice Walker, Pulitzer Prize-winning author of "The Color Purple," was born in Eatonton, Georgia.